Blog

 Consumer Surplus | Intelligent Economist

 Imagine, however, that we could charge two different prices to two different segments of readers.
-Say one reader valued the book at $18 and another who valued the book at $30.
-The trick is to ensure that the good is non-tradeable; otherwise, the customer who faces a lower price could resell to the higher-priced customer and pocket the difference.
+Say one reader valued the book at $18 and another at $30.
+The trick is to ensure that the good is non-tradable; otherwise, the customer who faces a lower price could resell to the higher-priced customer and pocket the difference.

 While we could raise the book’s price to $30, we’d lose out on the $18 reader.
 The problem of price discrimination, the one described above, is fundamental to understanding entertainment business models.